Local Candidates- Don't Make These Common Campaign Mistakes

 Lack of commitment

 In order to run an effective campaign, even for a local race, you need to be able to commit a serious amount of personal resources to the campaign, and for most of you first time candidates that will be your time.
 If you want to win, you need to commit to putting in a serious amount of time and other resources in order to do so.
-For one, you will likely need to take a fair amount of time off work or arrange your schedule so you’re doing campaign work before, after and in between your day job responsibilities.
+For one, you will likely need to take time off work or arrange your schedule so you’re doing campaign work before, after and in between your day job responsibilities.
 You’ll need to do call time, knock doors, and attend events, and there simply aren’t enough hours in the day after 5pm to get it all done.
 Further, to run a competitive campaign, you will need to be willing to ask your family and friends for their money and for their time.
-This is always an awkward ask, but your family and friends are really the foundation of your campaign, especially for local candidates.
-If you’re not in a position to take time off work or ask your family and friends for help, you should consider running another time.
+This can sometimes be an awkward ask, but your family and friends are really the foundation of your campaign, especially for local candidates.
+If you’re not in a position to dedicate this level of time or ask your family and friends for help, you should probably consider running another time.

 Can’t answer the “why are you running” question

 While this one seems pretty straight-forward, it trips up a lot of candidates.
 The “why are you running” question famously tripped up Senator Ted Kennedy in the primary campaign against President Jimmy Carter.
 Of course, running a local race is a lot different than running for president, but you still need to have a really good, clear, and concise answer to the question.
 The answer to this question will be a core part of your campaign message, and you should be able to deliver it in less that two minutes!
 For more on this check out our blog on writing a stump speech.

 Don’t know the numbers

 Not knowing your numbers doesn’t fly in Shark Tank, and it doesn’t fly for campaigns.
 It’s surprising the number of campaigns that are committed to their races and run a good, strong effort but have not taken the time to do the research on the numbers they need to win.
 Before you start your campaign, you need to spend time researching the basic figures about the district and its past voting history.
 First and foremost, you need to know your vote goal—how many votes you need to win.
 Everything you do in your campaign should work toward achieving your vote goal.
 The other really important number you need to know is how much you need to raise to win.
 In most instances, these number aren’t that hard to figure out, they just take a bit of time in front of the computer to pull from your state or local board of election.
 For your vote goal take a look at entity’s website that oversees your election, it could be your city elections committee, county board of elections, or secretary of state depending on the level of your local race.
 They will have election results for all past elections in your district.
 For the money numbers, that same website will likely have a campaign contributions or financial filings section that will have the reports of how much was raised and spent in each election.
 Knowing these numbers will allow you to spend you resources effectively and talk intelligently about your race, whether that’s to prospective funders, voters, or members of the local party.

 Running in the wrong race

 This happens all too often—ambitious local candidates run for Congress or U.S. Senate when there are better, more winnable local races.
-While there are certainly a number of high-profile exceptions to this rule, by and large if you’re running your very first race, you won’t make it to Congress.
-This is because you need a lot of resources to run in high-profile races and you’re often better off building your network of donors and a list of community accomplishments at a local level.
-And many times you can make a much bigger impact in people’s lives in a local race than you can in Congress.
+While there are certainly a number of high-profile exceptions to this rule, by and large if you’re running your very first race, running for Congress it quite a stretch.
+This is because you need A TON of resources to run in high-profile races and you’re often better off building your network of donors and a list of community accomplishments at a local level.
+And many times, you can make a much bigger impact in people’s lives in a local race than you can in Congress.
 If your goal is to actually bring about real change, you’re better off running for county council or on your local board of education than you would be in a Congress filled with partisan gridlock.
-Even if you do hope to make it to Congress one day and you’ve done a frank assessment of your changes, the best way to do that is to move slow and steady up the ladder from county council to state house on up if you want to prove to constituents and funders that you have what it takes.
+Even if you do hope to make it to Congress one day and you’ve done a frank assessment of yourself, the best way to do that is to move slow and steady up the ladder from county council to state house on up if you want to prove to constituents and funders that you have what it takes.